Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="using-apply-for"></a> Using Apply For Rules

-Next to the standard way of using apply rules there is the requirement of generating apply rules objects based on set (array or dictionary).
-That way you'll save quite of a lot of duplicated apply rules by combining them into one generic generating the object name with or without a prefix.
+Next to the standard way of using [apply rules](3-monitoring-basics.md#using-apply) there is the requirement of generating apply rules objects based on set (array or dictionary).

 The sample configuration already includes a detailed example in [hosts.conf](5-configuring-icinga-2.md#hosts-conf) and [services.conf](5-configuring-icinga-2.md#services-conf) for this use case.

+Take the following example: A host provides the snmp oids for different service check types.
+This could look like the following example:

+    object Host "router-v6" {
+      check_command = "hostalive"
+      address6 = "::1"

+      vars.oids["if01"] = "1.1.1.1.1"
+      vars.oids["temp"] = "1.1.1.1.2"
+      vars.oids["bgp"] = "1.1.1.1.5"
+    }

+Now we want to create service checks for `if01` and `temp` but not `bgp`.
+Furthermore we want to pass the snmp oid stored as dictionary value to the custom attribute called `vars.snmp_oid` - this is the command argument required by the [snmp]() check command.
+The service's `display_name` should be set to the identifier inside the dictionary.

+    apply Service for (identifier => oid in host.vars.oids) {
+      check_command = "snmp"
+      display_name = identifier
+      vars.snmp_oid = oid

+      ignore where identifier == "bgp" //don't generate service for bgp checks }

+Icinga 2 evalatues the `apply for` rule for all objects with the custom attribute `oids` set.
+It then iterates over all list items inside the `for` loop and evaluates the `assign/ignore where` expressions.
+You can access the loop variable in these expressions, e.g. for ignoring certain values.
+In this example we'd ignore the `bgp` identifier and avoid generating an unwanted service.
+We could extend the configuration by also matching the `oid` value on certain regex/wildcard patterns for example.

+> **Note**
+>
+> You don't need an `assign where` expression only checking for existance
+> of the custom attribute.

+That way you'll save duplicated apply rules by combining them into one generic `apply for` rule generating the object name with or without a prefix.

+#### <a id="using-apply-for-custom-attribute-override"></a> Apply For and Custom Attribute Override

-Imagine a different example: You are monitoring your switch (hosts) with many interfaces (services).
+Imagine a different more advanced example: You are monitoring your switch (hosts) with many interfaces (services).
 The following requirements/problems apply:

 * Each interface service check should be named with a prefix and a running number